boskiv/prometheus-localfile-metrics/README.md

 After this prometheus exporter installed with prometheus operator for example, aome and get your stats with get request on `/metrics` endpoint

-Example respone will be
+Example response will be
 ```
 ➜  ~ curl localhost:9102/metrics
-myapp_ccu 100
-myapp_cps 200
-myapp_rps 300
+myapp_check 66
 ```